 It’s all about balance

 All of us, especially young people, need to learn how to exercise moderation in the things we spend time on.
-Having fun and staying connected to our friends and family is important.
+Technology for teens is fun and allows them to stay connected to their friends and family, which is important.
 Some teenagers will do this by spending a lot of time connecting with their friends on social media, or by hanging out with other ‘gamers’ when playing multi-player games online.
 That’s okay!

 But it’s important to support them to balance that with face-to-face time with people, and to make sure they leave enough time in their week for physical exercise, learning, and other types of play.